All posts

 • Wise, Revolut, and similar multi-currency platforms (when holding balances)

-Not reportable (for FBAR purposes):
+Not reportable (for FBAR):

-• US-based accounts, even if they hold foreign currency
+• US-based accounts, even holding foreign currency

 • Foreign real estate (directly owned)

-The distinction that matters: It's about where the institution is located, not what currency you hold.
-If your US LLC itself holds foreign bank accounts or you have signature authority over foreign accounts on behalf of the LLC, the entity may have its own separate FBAR obligation — see Does Your LLC Need to File FBAR? for the LLC-specific analysis.
+If your US LLC holds foreign bank accounts or you have signature authority over foreign accounts on its behalf, the entity may have its own FBAR obligation.
+Does Your LLC Need to File FBAR? covers the LLC-specific analysis.

 FBAR is due April 15, with an automatic extension to October 15.

-If you have unreported foreign accounts, options exist:
+If you have unreported foreign accounts:

-What this means for your structure
+What this means for your setup

 Visual: FBAR Reporting Decision Flow